HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 **Example 31: Excluding section due to business rules.**

-Entire section excluded because business rules of the author determine the section of information is not present due to security, privacy, or other reasons
+Entire section excluded because business rules of the author determine the section of information is not present due to security, privacy, or other reasons.

 {% include examplebutton_default.html example="excluded_section.xml" b_title = "Click Here to See 'Excluded Section' Example" %}